 Kaizer Motaung Jr Explains Why Top Class Coaching Is Important at Kaizer Chiefs

-Motaung Jr. was commenting on the importance of the prestigious qualifications earned by Rory Minnaar, Jimmy Jambo, and Unathi Mabena, all of whom have successfully completed their CAF A Diplomas.
+Motaung Jr. was commenting on the importance of the prestigious qualifications earned by Rory Minnaar, Jimmy Jambo, and Unathi Mabena, all of whom have completed their CAF A Diplomas.

 Minnaar, who works as the goalkeeper coach for the Kaizer Chiefs Youth Development Academy (KCYDA), is now among a select group of just five goalkeeper coaches in the country with this certification.